merchantinresidence/abra-docs/schema.md

 #### Block properties

-The properties for the `product` block:
+You can use these properties to customize the `product` block.

 | Name       | Description                                                          |
 | ---------- | -------------------------------------------------------------------- |